 A corporate campus is re-imagined as a ‘place for all’ a novel environment to engage, connect, relax, work, and play.
 Our plans are rooted in embracing the ecologically productive site and immanent systems, fostering an inclusive community, and elevating the standard for offices across the Chicago market.

 Oak Brook Reserve, McDonald’s former suburban corporate HQ site, lies at the heart of the village of Oak Brook, a western suburb of Chicago.
-The existing complex consists of three late 20th century buildings – a commercial office building, a hotel, and a conference center, all of considerable architectural quality.
+The existing campus consists of three late 20th-century buildings – a commercial office building, a hotel, and a conference center, all of considerable architectural quality.

 Our ideas demonstrate short-term tactical enhancements balanced with long-term visionary thinking – fostering adaptation and resilience within uncertain ecological, social, and economic forces – ensuring enduring value and relevance.